siegeon/magic.lambda.scheduler/README.md

 ```

 You can create any combinations of weekdays, allowing you to supply multiple weekdays in a single
 repetition pattern.
-These weekdays can be combined with the pipe (|) character.
-Below is an exhaustive list.
+Below is an exhaustive list of all possible weekdays.

 * Sunday
 * Monday